MCERQUA/echo2/clients/Josh/Muscle_Car_Blogs/project_status.md

 This report provides a comprehensive overview of the current status of the Muscle Car Blogs Project for Josh's automotive domains.
 The project involves creating SEO-optimized content about classic muscle cars following the established SEO-Enhanced Content Production Plan methodology.
 Three main topics are being developed:

-1. Mercury Cyclone (primary focus, most advanced)
+1. Mercury Cyclone (primary focus, completed)
-2. Classic Muscle Cars as Daily Drivers vs. Hellcat (secondary, research started)
+2. Classic Muscle Cars as Daily Drivers vs. Hellcat (completed)
 3. Big-Block Alternatives to Common Muscle Cars (pending)

-Current completion status: The Mercury Cyclone article is approximately 85% complete with research, analysis, external link collection, detailed outline, and initial draft finished.
-The article just needs final review and optimization.
-The Hellcat comparison article is approximately 100% complete with research, analysis, detailed outline, external links and draft finished.
-The draft is ready for review.
+Current completion status: The Mercury Cyclone article is now 100% complete with research, analysis, external link collection, detailed outline, draft, and final article created and stored in GitHub.
+The Hellcat comparison article is also 100% complete with research, analysis, detailed outline, external links and draft finished.
+The Big-Block Alternatives article has not yet been started.

 ### Mercury Cyclone Article Status